cjonvel/granite-4-agents-crewai/granite_rag.md

 ### **2 Load Documents into Open WebUI**

+As an example, we will use a pdf document detailing [IBM Granite 4.0: A Hybrid LLM for Healthcare AI](https://intuitionlabs.ai/pdfs/ibm-granite-4-0-a-hybrid-llm-for-healthcare-ai.pdf) as the knowledge source.
+Download the file and save it to your computer.
+We will then use it in Open WebUI.

 1. In Open WebUI, navigate to `Workspace` → `Knowledge`.
 2. Click `+ New Knowledge` to create a new collection.
 3. Give a **name** and **description** of this collection, and click **Create knowledge**